Renting an emergency backup generator during a natural disaster or other power outage can be a challenging,

 Backup generators can require an enormous amount of diesel fuel.
 Your generator rental company can provide you with estimated usage amounts.
 Important factors are:

 - What size fuel tank does the rental generator have?

 - How many gallons per hour does the generator burn at full load, at half load?

-– As previously mentioned, generators become very scarce when a disaster or power outage occurs.
+Backup generators become very scarce when a disaster or power outage occurs.
 Having identified an emergency generator power provider well in advance is only one important step to take.
 All metropolitan areas have generator rental companies, but will they have a unit for you when you call?
 And, how well equipped and experienced are they in providing generators in disaster response situations?
 Some generator rental companies specialize in providing emergency power during disaster situations.
 Being able to supply the information above, will be a requirement for them to provide you with the proper equipment to meet your needs.